 This group box provides two radio buttons to select either of two PIPE mode simulation mechanisms.
-This option is enabled for both Endpoint and Root Port configurations only when the Shared Logic (clocking) in example design option is selected (see Shared Logic, page 231).
+This option is enabled for both Endpoint and Root Port configurations only when the Shared Logic (clocking) in example design option is selected (see Shared Logic, page 232).

 - None: No PIPE mode simulation is available.
-This is the default value. - Enable Pipe Simulation: When selected, this option generates the core that can be simulated with PIPE interfaces connected. - Enable External PIPE Interface: This is for third-party PIPE simulation support.
-When selected, this option enables an external third-party bus functional model (BFM) to connect to the PIPE interface of PCIe block.
-For more information, see PIPE Mode Simulations, page 255.
+This is the default value. - Enable Pipe Simulation: When selected, this option generates the core that can be simulated with PIPE interfaces connected. - Enable External PIPE Interface: When selected, this option enables an external third-party bus functional model (BFM) to connect to the PIPE interface of the Integrated Block for PCIe.
+This feature has been tested only with BFM from Avery Design Systems (XAPP1184 [Ref 21]).
+For more information, see PIPE Mode Simulations, page 260.